Miami Defense Attorneys For Drug Charges

 Whether it is so-called "street drugs," such as marijuana, cocaine, or ecstasy, or prescription drugs with trade names such as OxyContin, Vicodin or Valium, drugs, narcotics and controlled substances account for more arrests than any other crime category.
 According to the FBI, more than 1.5 million drug-related arrests were made across the U.S. in 2013.

 South Florida, particularly the Miami area, remains on the front lines of the national "War on Drugs."
 The penalties in Florida for a conviction on drug, narcotics or controlled substances charges — even possession of a small amount — are often severe.
 In additional to the possibility of jail or prison, a person convicted on a drug charge may also be required to pay expensive fines.

 Additional penalties for a drug conviction include probation, community service hours, drug counseling and/or treatment, random drug testing, as well as the potential suspension of driving privileges.
 Many drug crimes also involve the forfeiture of money or property connected with drugs.

 A person convicted of a drug charge may also find that certain opportunities for employment, education, and housing are diminished.

 Attorney for Drug Charges in South Miami, Florida

-Hubbs Law is experienced in defending clients arrested in North Miami, South Miami and throughout Miami-Dade County who face misdemeanor or felony charges for the possession, sale, manufacture, delivery, or trafficking in drugs, narcotics, or controlled substances.
+Hubbs Law criminal attorneys are experienced in defending clients arrested in North Miami, South Miami and throughout Miami-Dade County who face misdemeanor or felony charges for the possession, sale, manufacture, delivery, or trafficking in drugs, narcotics, or controlled substances.